Why Choose Walden?

 The Walden University Bachelor of Social Work (BSW) program is designed to prepare graduates to practice as licensed social workers in states that offer licensure at the bachelor’s level.
 However, each state board responsible for the regulation of social work has its own requirements for licensure, including appropriate accreditation of academic programs.

-Walden’s Bachelor of Social Work has received accreditation by the Council on Social Work Education’s (CSWE) Commission on Accreditation.
-Accreditation by the CSWE’s Commission on Accreditation indicates that it has met all criteria for the assessment of program quality evaluated through a peer review process.
+Walden’s Bachelor of Social Work has received accreditation by the Council on Social Work Education’s (CSWE) Board of Accreditation.
+Accreditation by the CSWE’s Board of Accreditation indicates that it has met all criteria for the assessment of program quality evaluated through a peer review process.
 A program that has attained accreditation status has demonstrated a commitment to meeting the compliance standards set by the Educational Policy and Accreditation Standards.

 Prospective students enrolling in licensure-leading programs are advised that relocation to another state may impact the student’s ability to complete field experiences and/or to obtain professional licensure, certification, or other credential in another state.
 Prospective students are advised to carefully review, evaluate, and understand the requirements of the applicable licensure board in the state in which they intend to relocate.